-After reading the franchise disclosure document (FDD) and taking part in discovery day, you may be given a franchise agreement.
+After reading the franchise disclosure document (FDD) and taking part in discovery day, you may be given an important document: a franchise agreement.
+Reviewing this franchise agreement is a must, but it's no simple task.
 Franchise agreements are complex, legally binding documents.
 They define your rights and the restrictions you must adhere to as a franchise owner.
 They also describe the role the franchisor will play as you operate your business.

-What do I need to know about franchise agreements?
+What do I need to know before reviewing a franchise agreement?

 Franchise agreements form a contract between the franchisor and a franchise unit owner.
 This contract assigns new owners the legal right to run a franchise unit under a precise set of terms and conditions.